Welcome to Less High School Stress!

 As a counselor at one of the country’s most academically demanding high schools for 18 years, I often witnessed the damage that chronic college admissions stress can do to the mental and physical health of students and their families.
 With problems like this that seemingly affect everyone, it’s easy to assume they’re inevitable and that you just have to find ways to cope.

-Chronic college admissions stress is not inevitable, and you can eradicate much of it.
-I’ve spent the past two years of my retirement putting together a program that will hopefully convince you of this.
+Chronic college admissions stress is not inevitable, and you can eradicate most of it.
+I’ve spent the past two years putting together a program that will hopefully convince you of this.
 Here are some of the highlights:

 Under the Presentation tab